Image by abalcazar and scottbeard via Canva

 Image by myibean via Canva

 If you do not have a shower, and will be using a bathtub, follow the same entering and exiting steps as the shower.
 A shower bench is also recommended, so that you do not submerge the wounds in water.
+To learn more about wound care after your surgery check out this blog.

 How do I go to the washroom after a knee replacement?